-- 1) On a flat/even surface, place a small block of wood under the front of the chassis, effectively tilting the engine backwards (to stop drained oil from dripping onto the exhaust system) - 2) Remove the oil drain plug (as shown in picture below) with a 10mm socket. - 3) Drain all used oil into suitable container - 4) Remove wooden block so that engine is now level - 5) Replace and tighten oil drain plug with a 10mm socket (do not overtighten) - 6) Remove red anodised oil filler/level cap (do no turn propeller with this plug removed) - 7) Carefully fill with fully synthetic 4 stroke motorcycle oil (Castrol R4 5W-40 is recommended) until the oil is level with the bottom of the threads in the filling hole - 8) Replace and tighten red anodised oil filler/level cap
+- 1) On a flat/even surface, place a small block of wood under the front of the chassis, effectively tilting the engine backwards (to stop drained oil from dripping onto the exhaust system) - 2) Remove the oil drain plug (as shown in picture below) with a 10mm socket. - 3) Drain all used oil into suitable container - 4) Remove wooden block so that engine is now level - 5) Replace and tighten oil drain plug with a 10mm socket (do not overtighten) - 6) Remove red anodised oil filler/level cap (do no turn propeller with this plug removed) - 7) Carefully fill with fully synthetic 4 stroke motorcycle oil (Castrol Power 1 Racing 5W-40 is recommended) until the oil is at the level shown in the picture below. - 8) Replace and tighten red anodised oil filler/level cap